Former Golf Course Transformed into

 Resource Challenges Addressed

 - Severe streambank eroision

 Location: Holland, Mich.

 Approximate cost: $1,419,000 with $646,000 provided by the Great Lakes Restoration Initiative

-Key partners (public and private): The Outdoor Discovery Center Macatawa Greenway, The Macatawa Area Coordinating Council, and Request Foods, Inc.
+Key partners: Great Lakes Restoration Initiative, the Outdoor Discovery Center Macatawa Greenway, the Macatawa Area Coordinating Council, and Request Foods, Inc.

 Types of jobs created: Wildlife biologists, hydrologists, wetland/stream restoration experts, landscape architects, engineers, administrative and planning staff, park staff, and general laborers.

 The project has improved water quality by repairing eroded stream banks and reestablishing riparian areas to reduce sedimentation and pollution.
 The restored wetlands have also improved the quality of wildlife habitat.
 There has been a noticeable increase in waterfowl populations, and parks department staff are monitoring other types of wildlife such as amphibians.
 The restoration project has also increased outdoor recreational opportunities for local residents.